ibm-cloud-docs/codeengine/deploy-scale.md

 - `--min-scale`: The minimum number of application instances to keep running.
 When set to `0` (default) {{site.data.keyword.codeengineshort}} removes all instances when no traffic is reaching the application.
 - `--max-scale`: The maximum number of application instances that can run. {{site.data.keyword.codeengineshort}} does not scale up beyond that value.

+When you connect your applications to event producers, remember to account for the frequency and volume of the events from those producers when you set your scale boundaries.
+For example, if you expect to receive a large number of events at the same time and the processing of each event can take several minutes, then you might need a higher maximum scale value than if each event can be quickly processed.
+If you set the value too low, you might experience delays in receiving events, or even dropped events due to timeouts while you wait for processing resources to be free.

+For example, if you keep the default maximum scale value to `10` and the concurrency to `100`, then by default, an application can process 1000 concurrent events before potential buffering issues might arise.
+If you expect more than 1000 requests (or events) concurrently, then you might consider increasing your maximum scale value.

 ## Optimize latency and throughput
 {: #app-optimize-latency}